apache/pulsar/site2/website/blog/2021-12-14-Apache-Pulsar-2-7-4.md

 - **Resolution**

-    Invalidate namespace policy cache when bundle cache is invalidated.
+    Invalidated namespace policy cache when bundle cache was invalidated.

 ### Close the replicator and replication client after a cluster is deleted.
 [PR-11342](https://github.com/apache/pulsar/pull/11342)